Výzkumné klastry

 COST Actions

 CA 18215 - China in Europe Research Network (CHERN).
 This COST action aims to consolidate research on China's economic engagements with Europe, develop a comprehensive understanding of their impacts and strategies, analyze political and geo-political consequences, and provide policy input involving relevant stakeholders.
-Runya Qiaoan, a Management Committee member for this COST Action in Czechia, and Natalia Ryzhova, a member of this network, contribute diverse expertise to the project.
-Runya Qiaoan has recently published research on digital populism in authoritarian settings.
+Natalia Ryzhova, a member of this network, contribute diverse expertise to the project.
 Natalia Ryzhova's work examines the role of Chinese labor in European agriculture, particularly in the context of Sino-Russian cooperation.

 IGA Projects